grew-nlp/grew_doc/content/doc/commands.md

  * a rule with an potential ineffective `add_edge` commands can be replaced by two rules, one with a `without` clause ensuring the absence of the edge and one without the `add_edge` command.
  * a rule with an potential ineffective `del_edge` commands can be replaced by two rules, one with the given edge in the pattern and one without the `del_edge` command.
- * a rule with an potential ineffective `del_feat` commands can be replaced by two rules, one with the feat in the pattern and one without the `del_feat` command.
+ * a rule with an potential ineffective `del_feat` commands can be replaced by two rules, one with the feature in the pattern and one without the `del_feat` command.